 Education Secretary takes heat

-Teachers have been protesting low salaries among other grievances for years, with varying degrees of success.
+Around the country, teachers have been protesting low salaries among other grievances for years, but with varying degrees of success.

 During this school year alone, there have been large teacher strikes in states like California, Oregon, North Carolina, and South Carolina, among others.